amethon/www/_reflections/journal2.md

 I have tried my best to overlook their behavior and focus on the positive aspects of our journey, but it has been a struggle at times.
 I am relieved that our voyage is nearly at its end and I shall no longer have to contend with their antics.

-But I know that the memories of this journey will remain with us forever, and who knows, perhaps we shall have the opportunity to explore together again in the future.
+But I know that the memories of this journey will remain with us forever, and who knows, perhaps we shall have the opportunity to explore together again in the time to come.

 Until next time,